pguinness/cv/README.md

 My design choices were inspired by professional platforms such as **LinkedIn** and **GitHub**.
 The Experience and Education sections follow LinkedIn's layout, and the Portfolio section draws from GitHub's project-based design, where I took the colours to represent the programming languages.
 The rest of the website was designed through my experimentation in **Figma**, where I explored various layouts and visual elements to create **my own distinctive style**.
 This approach allowed me to combine inspiration from established platforms with a personal touch that reflects both professionalism and individuality.

+Additionally, I used only a single [Bootstrap](https://getbootstrap.com/) class, `container`.
+For optimisation purposes, I chose to include the source code of that specific class directly, rather than importing the entire framework.

 ## Links
 - Figma project: https://www.figma.com/design/dumIJP42pyN6KKYOLEGemb/CV?node-id=0-1&t=8vAQEoumDALy6tQT-1
 - GitHub repository: https://github.com/pguinness/cv